 Residence Life Support

-While an individual is in quarantine or isolation, RAs will continue to ensure that students are an active member of the residential community, to the extent students wish to engage.
+While students are in isolation, the Residence Life Staff will continue to ensure students are an active member of the community, to the extent the student wishes to engage.
 Some initial measures that will be taken to ensure students remain a valued member of the community include:

-- Twice weekly virtual check-ins from RAs to ensure that students in isolation have the Housing resources necessary to still be academically and socially successful.
+- Periodic phone call check-ins from a Residence Life staff member to ensure students have the housing resources necessary to still be academically and socially successful.

 - Invitations to participate virtually in hall engagement opportunities, where possible.

-- Connection to campus resources to help students navigate the notification process to faculty, receive meals from dining, and notify other necessary parties that the student deems appropriate.
+- Connection to campus resources to help navigate the notification process to faculty, receive meals from dining, and notify other necessary parties that deemed appropriate.